ivuorinen/starred/README.md

 - [mtdowling/chag](https://github.com/mtdowling/chag) - Use your changelog as the canonical source of change data.
 With pure Bash.
 - [ntnn/docker-imapfilter](https://github.com/ntnn/docker-imapfilter) - Docker image to run imapfilter as a daemon with configs from git
 - [nvm-sh/nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions
+- [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,100+ contributors) framework for managing your zsh configuration.
+Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [orderedlist/dotfiles](https://github.com/orderedlist/dotfiles) - A set of vim, zsh, git, and tmux configuration files.
 - [petervanderdoes/gitflow-avh](https://github.com/petervanderdoes/gitflow-avh) - AVH Edition of the git extensions to provide high-level repository operations for Vincent Driessen's branching model
 - [reviewdog/action-shellcheck](https://github.com/reviewdog/action-shellcheck) - Run shellcheck with reviewdog